crowdlingo/course/src/speaking/swimming.md

 ## Vocabulary

 <vocab-list>
+- compulsory
+  - required by rule
+- important
+  - of great significance or value
 - swimming
-  - the act of swimming
-- Swimming
   - the act of swimming

 <!-- blank -->